San Sebastian City Guide

 Currency and tipping

-In the culinary capital of San Sebastian, tipping is seen as a kind gesture of appreciation rather than a strict requirement.
-When hopping between the city's famous pintxo bars, it is customary to leave a few small coins or simply round up to the nearest euro.
-For a more formal sit-down dining experience with attentive service, a tip of 5% to 10% is considered generous.
-Since service charges are rarely included automatically, these small additions are a lovely way to thank the staff for their hospitality.
+In San Sebastian, tipping is viewed as a warm gesture of appreciation rather than a strict requirement.
+When hopping between bars for pintxos, it is customary to leave a few coins or round up to the nearest euro.
+For a relaxed sit-down meal, a tip of 5% to 10% is considered generous and reflects satisfaction with the service.
+In the city's renowned Michelin-starred restaurants, a 10% gratuity is a standard way to acknowledge the exceptional hospitality provided.

 When to Visit